Universal RCFT Correlators from the Holomorphic Bootstrap

 \subsection{Differential Equation for Conformal Blocks}

 In this section we explain the Wronskian method to obtain differential equations for correlation functions of primaries in RCFT's.
+We do this here for single-component primaries, i.e. the case of no degeneracy, and will consider multi-component primaries in the next Section.
 This is effective not just for theories having a small number of primary fields, but for any RCFT where the four-point correlator is made up of two (or less) conformal blocks.
 A similar method has been used to classify characters, and hence partition functions, in such RCFT's \cite{Mathur:1988na,Mathur:1988rx,Naculich:1988xv,Hampapura:2015cea}.
 In situations where the RCFT correlator is already known to satisfy a differential equation arising from null vectors, this method reproduces the same equations.
 However it is more powerful in that it generalises to RCFT's where the null vector structure is not well-known, and can be used to extract both the correlators and characters of such theories.